What are Delinquent Taxes and How Can They Affect You?

 Here’s the good news – if you owe the IRS money, you’re far from alone, and the IRS usually doesn’t have the manpower to aggressively pursue and investigate every case of a few missing tax dollars.
 A low debt to the IRS can still grow and multiply due to interest and penalties, but it’s also typically easier to resolve.
 Any tax debt under $25,000 can be paid off in rates via an online payment plan, also known as a streamlined payment plan – with no need for any lengthy forms or drawn-out investigations into your financial details.

 Certain types of tax debt are treated more aggressively than others, however.
 For example – if you owe more than you expected to on your personal income tax return, it may take some time for the IRS to take serious actions against your tax account.
 But if you’re in charge of payroll at your company and somehow forgot to mail in everyone’s withheld FICA tax payments at the end of the month, you may be facing a more serious fine for skirting your duties with your coworkers’ collectively hard-earned dollars.
+Understanding excise tax benefits can provide significant advantages for businesses, particularly in reducing their overall tax liabilities.
+Companies that navigate these benefits effectively may find opportunities to reinvest those savings into their operations or workforce.
+It's crucial to stay informed about the ever-changing regulations to maximize these potential advantages.

 So, the question becomes: when should you worry about delinquent taxes?
 The answer depends on your personal circumstances.
 If you have the means to pay your tax debt right now, do it as soon as possible.
 Interest rates and penalties on tax debt are meant to hurt and coerce payment.
 Even an insignificant debt can pile up into something serious over the course of a few months.
 Furthermore, even if your debt isn’t altogether large, the IRS will still be incentivized to pursue it in due time – a tax debt expires ten years after its initial assessment, meaning the IRS will want to make sure that they can collect on what is owed well before then.